longzilicart/Quad-Net/README.md

 # Quad-Net

-Code for "Quad-domain Network for CT Metal Artifact Reduction" will be avaliable later (23.6.4)
+Code for "Quad-domain Network for CT Metal Artifact Reduction" will be avaliable later

+- [ ] initial commit
+- [ ] refine the code
+- [ ] update markdown
+- [ ] more analysis